szerpadiaz/motor_control/README.md

 - Enable or disable the gate drive that controls the motor's power stage.
 This allows for seamless motor startup, shutdown, and control, depending on the operational state.
 - Perform calibration for accurate current sensing.
 This helps to optimize the motor's performance and efficiency by accurately measuring and regulating the motor's current flow.

+### Field-Oriented Control (FOC) module

+This module  utilizes the Field-Oriented Control technique to regulate torque and speed in three-phase AC motors.
+The key functions are:

+- **Initialization**:
+  - set up parameters such as gains, scaling factors, and lookup tables.
+- **Command Initialization**:
+  - set control commands such as position, velocity, gains, and torque to zero.
+- **ADC Offset Measurement**:
+  - measure ADC offset values to establish a zero current condition.
+- **FOC execution**:
+  - computing the motor's currents in the DQ coordinate system.
+  - applying proportional-integral (PI) control.
+  - generating suitable PWM signals for commutation.
+- **Duty Cycle Adjustment**:
+  - adjust duty cycle values for the motor's three phases
+  - inverte the duty cycle and/or swap phase orders.
+- **Current and Voltage Sensing**:
+  - read the current and voltage values from the motor phases using ADC channels.
+- **Coordinate Transformations**:
+  - convert coordinates between DQ and ABC systems
+- **Space Vector Modulation (SVM)**:
+  - generate PWM signals for the motor based on the desired voltages for the U, V, and W phases.
+- **Duty Cycle Linearization**:
+  - linearize the duty cycle using a lookup table.
+- **Field Weakening**:
+  - control the motor in high-speed regions beyond the base speed.
+- **(Optional) Observer Implementation**:
+  - estimate resistance and temperature by leveraging the measured current and voltage values.